dvreeze/yaidom/doc/checklist.rst

 quite hard to achieve.
 Of course, in spite of the experimentation, once a new version is released, the impact should be clear and no larger than needed.
 Deprecation may help, but not always.

-On the other hand, the public API of yaidom 1.X is getting more and more stable.
+Fortunately, the public API of yaidom 1.X is getting more and more stable.
 The query API and transformation API have been reasonably stable from the user point of view for quite some time.
 The update API is also getting more stable.
 Yet it does not follow Semantic Versioning.

 The world according to `Semantic Versioning 2.0.0`_ does not really exist.
-In any case, upgrading dependencies on other libraries still requires conscious decisions, and can not be left to tools alone.
+Upgrading dependencies on other libraries still requires conscious decisions, and can not be left to tools alone.
 These libraries should at least have a clear change log, and some versioning strategy that users come to rely on.